frankli-dev/interview-exp/README.md

 The database is too slow, what to do?
 External requests are too slow, what to do?
 The backend code is too slow, what to do?

+## 9. What is a foreign key?
+A FOREIGN KEY is a field (or collection of fields) in one table, that refers to the PRIMARY KEY in another table